vuestorefront/vue-storefront/docs/guide/installation/theme.md

 ### Use vsf-cli

-If you have already setup vsf and you just want to install theme, then you can use [vsf-cli](https://www.npmjs.com/package/%40vue-storefront/cli).
+If you have already setup VSF and you just want to install the theme, then you can use [vsf-cli](https://www.npmjs.com/package/%40vue-storefront/cli).
 First install vsf-cli:

 ```
-// min version 0.2.0
+// You have to us 0.x.x version for VSF1
-npm i -g @vue-storefront/cli
+npm i -g @vue-storefront/cli@0.2.1
+// or via yarn
+yarn global add @vue-storefront/cli@0.2.1
 ```

 Then run command in your project directory: